 Tina Smith, Extension Greenhouse Crops and Floriculture Program

-Reviewed by Dr. Robert Wick, Dept. of Plant, Soil and Insect Sciences, Extension Floriculture Program
+Reviewed by Dr. Robert Wick, Stockbridge School, Extension Floriculture Program Photos: Dr. Robert Wick, University of Massachusetts

 UMass Extension Plant Diagnostic Laboratory